BecWagner/BecWagner.github.io/_posts/2019-06-30-Kscope19-Wednesday-Session-with-Heli.md

 I've had an amazing several years and it has gone so fast.
 I've been the ODTUG Analytics Community Lead for a couple of years now, helping the volunteer community organize meetups, newsletters, webinars, and of course the Kscope Monday Community Night Trivia Party each year.
 I've also been a part of the abstract selection committee for the last 3 years and this year helped as a Track Content Lead.

 Kscope19 has been amazing and I got recognition for these activities.
 I've been awarded 'ODTUG Volunteer of the Year' and promoted to Oracle ACE.
-None of this wouldn't have happened without some nudging and encouragement from so many people along the way like Michael Rainey and Christain Berg along the way.
+None of this wouldn't have happened without some nudging and encouragement from so many people like Michael Rainey and Christain Berg along the way.

 ## Well that was a bit meandering